TUMFTM/EV_Battery_DVA_Clustering/README.md

 ## License

-This project is licensed under the GPL License - see the LICENSE.md file for details.
+This project is licensed under the GPL License - see the LICENSE file for details.